dustlang/dustwide/README.md

-# Rustwide
+# Dustwide

-Rustwide is a library to execute your code on the Rust ecosystem, powering projects like [Crater] and [docs.rs].
+Dustwide is a library to execute your code on the Dust ecosystem, powering projects like [Crater] and [docs.rs].
 It features:

 * Linux and Windows support.